Brucella canis: Identification

 B. canis is a zoonotic organism.
 The bacteria are oxidase, catalase and urease positive and non-motile.
 Unlike haemophilus, which they resemble, they have no requirements for added X (hemin) and V (nicotinamide adenine dinucleotide) factors in cultures.
 Full identification is established by serology and PCR.
+Due to B. canis being naturally rough (lacking O-polysaccharide), smooth-antigen serology is unreliable.
+Modern practice uses B. canis-adapated serological assays such as RSAT/2-ME, IFAT (Immunofluorescence Antibody test) and ELISA to make full identification.
 B. canis is not acid-fast, but they tend to maintain their color when exposed to weak acids.
 This results in their red color when stained using Macchiavello's stain.
-When isolated, B. canis is always in a non-smooth or mucoid form.
-This non smooth form has highly hydrophobic LPS imbedded in its outer membrane, which is known to be soluble in phenol-hexane-chlorophorm, rather than phenol-water like smooth forms of Brucella are known to be.
+When isolated, B. canis is always in a rough form, with hydrophobic LPS imbedded in its outer membrane.
+MALDI-TOF mass spectrometry with validated databases and whole-genome sequencing (WGS) are now increasingly used for definitive confirmation of B. canis and specific outbreak tracing.

 Colonies of Brucella can typically start to be seen after 48 hours.
 These colonies tend to be 0.5-1.0 mm in diameter, with a convex shape and are typically circular.
-Mucoid variants such as B. canis have a sticky, glue-like texture, and have a variety of colors.
-B. canis can present with white, yellowish white, and even brown coloring.
-This is typical for both mucoid and rough Brucella variants.
+Growth is often slower than other bacteria, with colonies requiring up to 72 hours for clear visualization.
+B. canis presents itself as a rough species, so colonies are generally non-mucoid rather than sticky, glue-like of presenting smooth strains.
+Recent reports describe colonies as small, white to yellow-ish white and non-pigmented, consistent with rough Brucella.

 Metabolism

-B. canis functions as a chemoorganotroph, meaning it obtains its energy from oxidation-reduction reactions, and utilizes organic electron sources.
-B. canis utilizes oxygen as well as nitrate as its terminal electron acceptor within its electron transport chain.
-This electron transport system is known to function using cytochromes, and B. canis has the ability to utilize nitrate as a terminal electron acceptor due to the organism's ability to produce nitrate reductase.
+B. canis functions as a chemoorganotroph, deriving energy from the oxidation of organic compounds and utilizing organic electron sources.
+Studies indicate that B. canis, like other Brucella species, shares a conserved metabolic architecture within the genus.
+This includes a lack of phosphofructokinase (PFK), an enzyme required for the Embden–Meyerhof–Parnas (EMP) pathway (classical glycolysis).
+Instead, glucose catabolism is accomplished using the pentose phosphate pathway.
+While select Brucella species can also rely on a functional Entner–Doudoroff pathway, this pathway is not functional in most Brucella species, including B. canis, due to inactivating mutations.
+B. canis also possesses a complete tricarboxylic acid (TCA) cycle, which primarily utilizes oxygen as its terminal electron acceptor within its electron transport chain.
+In anaerobic conditions, nitrate can also function as a terminal electron acceptor because B. canis is capable of producing nitrate reductase.

+B. canis also exhibits strong urease activity, producing the enzyme urease to hydrolyze urea into ammonia and carbon dioxide.
+This enzymatic activity is relevant for its role in nitrogen acquisition and as a notable virulence factor, as it helps to neutralize and facilitate survival within surrounding acidic environments.

-While some Brucella species require supplemental CO_{2} for growth, B. canis does not.
-B. canis has demonstrated growth on media containing thionine, but no growth on media containing basic fuchsin.
+For laboratory identification, a relevant metabolic characteristic of B. canis is that it does not require supplemental CO_{2} for growth, unlike some other Brucella species.
+Additionally, B. canis has demonstrated growth on media containing thionine, but no growth on media containing basic fuchsin.